Follow me on:

 Postdoctoral research - Soft robotics

-In contrast to conventional stiff robot concepts, soft robotic grippers can interact reliably and gently with their environment.
+In contrast to conventional stiff robots, soft robotic grippers can interact reliably and gently with their environment.
 Soft robots are often inspired by soft biological systems such as the elephants trunk, the human hand, or a snakes body.
 Within the 4TU project Soft robotics, we aim to unravel fundamental concepts of soft biological gripping systems, and to provide bioinspiration for the design of next-generation soft robots.

 PhD research - Tree frog attachment